Specy/s68k/README.md

 # How to run rust
 Firstly make sure you have rust installed, [you can download it here](https://www.rust-lang.org/tools/install), once done, clone the repository on your machine and run `cargo run` in the root folder of the project.
 This will assemble and run the code inside of the `code-to-run.asm` file; name another file to run that one instead, `cargo run -- my-program.asm`.

+The **directory the named file is in is the project**: every file under it is one file of it, named by its path inside it, so `cargo run -- dir/main.asm` assembles `dir/main.asm`'s `include 'lib/io.x68'` from `dir/lib/io.x68`.
+A file named `.asm`, `.x68`, `.m68k`, `.s` or `.inc` is read as source and every other file as bytes, for `incbin`; a directory whose name starts with `.`, and `target` and `node_modules`, are not read at all; and no more than 1000 files and 32 MiB are read, source first, with a message when something is left out — a directory is not really a project.

-Every diagnostic is printed as `file:line:column: severity: message`, with its hint under it, and a program with an error in it is not run. `--step` steps through it (D, A, S and Q for step, undo, print and quit), `--show-program` prints the assembled instructions, `--benchmark` runs it with no undo history and times it, and `--no-debug` leaves out the registers at the end.
+Every diagnostic is printed as `file:line:column: severity: message`, with its hint and its related locations under it — the `include` lines a file was reached through among them — and a program with an error in it is not run. `--step` steps through it (D, A, S and Q for step, undo, print and quit), `--show-program` prints the assembled instructions, `--benchmark` runs it with no undo history and times it, and `--no-debug` leaves out the registers at the end.

 # How to build WASM binary
 The interpreter was made for WASM in mind, to build it you need [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/) installed.